 - Who is on the event planning team?
-Assign tasks like:
+Assign tasks:

 - Programming

-- o Logistics (venue, AV, food and drink, virtual)
+- Logistics (venue, AV, food and drink, virtual)

-- o Finding speakers
+- Finding speakers

 - Funding

-- o Invitations/RSVP
+- Invitations/RSVP

 - Promotion and Marketing

 - What is the purpose or objective of the event?

 - Will there be a theme?

 - What is the programming (speakers, activities, etc.)?

 - Who will attend this event?

 - Who will be in charge of promotion and marketing, reserving the venue and other logistics, and organizing your team to obtain sponsors?

 - Who will sponsor the event?